techscaleinfinite/techscaleinfinite.github.io/docs/demo-deployment copy/media-and-entertainment/bazarr-deployment.md

 ### **How It Works:**

-**Integration****:** Bazarr is your media companion that plays well with others.
+**Integration:** Bazarr is your media companion that plays well with others.
 It seamlessly integrates with your media management software, like Sonarr for TV shows and Radarr for movies.
 Think of it as a friendly handshake between old pals who work together seamlessly.

 **Setting Preferences:** Bazarr respects your unique taste.
 It lets you set your subtitle preferences with meticulous detail.
 You can specify your language of choice, quality standards, preferred release groups, and more.
 It's like having your personal subtitle sommelier, ready to serve you the perfect pairing for your media.